EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ## What happens when a job is submitted

-TODO

-Expand/rewrite

-* Creates 'ondemand' subdirectory as above.
-* Creates log file as above.
+Briefly, when a job is submitted, the following occurs:

+* Open OnDemand creates a job context directory under your `ondemand` directory.
+* Open OnDemand submits the job to the Slurm job scheduler to run the job on your chosen back-end.
+    - A Slurm preprocessing step is used to create a log file in your `ondemand-slurm-logs` directory.
-* 'Pushes' job files, for back-ends where your home directory is not mounted across both the Open OnDemand host and the back-end.
+    - For back-ends where your home directory is not mounted across both the Open OnDemand host and the back-end, a Slurm preprocessing step automatically copies your `ondemand` directory to the back-end.
-* Job is 'Queued' pending resources.
-* Job is' Starting'
-* Job is 'Running'
-* Job is 'Completed'

----
+* Slurm queues your job, pending processing and memory resources on the back-end becoming available.
+The job status will be 'Queued'.
+* When resources become available on the back-end, your job runs:
+    - For jobs created via the [Job Composer](apps/job-composer.md), the job status will be 'Running'.
+    - For jobs created via apps, the job status will be 'Starting' and then 'Running'.
+* Your job will complete.
+The job status will be 'Completed'.

+!!!
+Note

+    The job status does not display whether a job that is 'Completed' did so with success or failure.
+Whether a job succeeded or failed can be seen in the job details for the job which can be seen via the [Active Jobs](apps/active-jobs.md) app.